 Qualification and the Field

-Much like Grand Slams, most of the top 100 golfers qualify directly for the PGA Championship one way or the other.
+Much like other majors, most of the top 100 golfers qualify directly for the PGA Championship one way or the other.
 A total of 156 players gets a direct entry to the field based on the following criteria:

 - Last five Open, Masters, and US Open winners

 - 15 runners-up at the previous championship (2019)

 - Current top 70 golfers in the official money standings

 - Winners of this seasons PGA tour events

 - 20 top scorers at the PGA Professional National Championship